jqnatividad/qsv/docs/FEATURES.md

 * `prompt` - enable `prompt` command.
 * `python` - enable `py` command.
 Note that qsv will look for the shared library for the Python version (Python 3.7 & above supported) it was compiled against & will abort on startup if the library is not found, even if you're NOT using the `py` command.
 Check [Python](#python) section for more info.
 Though Luau is the preferred DSL for qsv for all the reasons stated above, Python is still the lingua franca of data wrangling.
 * `to` - enables the `to` command.
 * `self_update` - enable self-update engine, checking GitHub for the latest release.
-Note that if you manually built qsv, `self-update` will only check for new releases.
+Note that if you manually built qsv, `self-update` will only alert you about new releases (it checks GitHub for the latest release 10% of the time upon startup unless the `QSV_NO_UPDATE` environment variable is set).
 It will NOT offer the choice to update itself to the prebuilt binaries published on GitHub.
 You need not worry that your manually built qsv will be overwritten by a self-update.
+To check if your qsv build will have the option to self-update, run `qsv --version`.
+If you see `self_update` in the enabled features, and QSV_KIND is `prebuilt*` at the end, then you have the option to self-update.

 * `feature_capable` - enable to build `qsv` binary variant which is feature-capable.
 * `all_features` - enable to build `qsv` binary variant with all features enabled (apply,fetch,foreach,geocode,lens,luau,polars,prompt,python,to,self_update).
 * `lite` - enable to build `qsvlite` binary variant with all features disabled.
 * `datapusher_plus` - enable to build `qsvdp` binary variant - the [DataPusher+](https://github.com/dathere/datapusher-plus) optimized qsv binary.
-* `nightly` - enable to turn on nightly/unstable features in the `rand`, `hashbrown` & `pyo3` crates when building with Rust nightly/unstable.
+* `nightly` - enable to turn on nightly/unstable features in the `crc32fast`, `hashbrown`, `polars`, `pyo3` & `rand` crates when building with Rust nightly/unstable.
 * `distrib_features` - enable to build `qsv` binary variant with all features enabled except `self_update`.
 This should make it easier for distro packagers to build `qsv` with all features enabled except `self_update` as qsv removes and adds features over time.

 > ℹ️ **NOTE:** `qsvlite`, as the name implies, always has **non-default features disabled**. `qsv` can be built with any combination of the above features using the cargo `--features` & `--no-default-features` flags.
 The prebuilt `qsv` binaries has **all applicable features valid for the target platform**.